nutgmasson/gourmethiking/content/recipes/maple-gummies.md

 ## Preparation

-1. In a small mixing bowl, mix water and gelatine.
-The gelatine will absorb all of water and forms lumps.
+1. In a small mixing bowl, mix water and gelatin.
+The gelatin will absorb all of the water and forms lumps.
 Don’t worry about it.
 1. Bring the maple syrup and salt to boil and mix for a few seconds to dissolve the salt.
-1. Take off the heat and pour over the gelatine lumps.
+1. Take off the heat and pour over the gelatin lumps.
 1. Stir until the gelatin is dissolved.
 1. Pour in silicone candy molds (<a target="_blank" href="https://www.amazon.com/gp/product/B00BB64Y6I/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00BB64Y6I&linkCode=as2&tag=gourmethiking-20&linkId=a38f486f53cc3f5dab846dc20d6d6dd7">silicone candy molds</a><img src="//ir-na.amazon-adsystem.com/e/ir?t=gourmethiking-20&l=am2&o=1&a=B00BB64Y6I" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />) and let it cool for about an hour.
 1. Remove from molds and pack for your next adventure!